 However, as their ability to remember erodes and their judgment diminishes, they may put themselves in dangerous situations.
 But prohibiting them from doing things they enjoy will only lead to behavioral outbursts as they fight back to protect their independence.

 Encouraging such stimulation while also providing a safe living environment is not an easy task for untrained, family caregivers, or for professionals for that matter.
 As a result, many remove the activity all together or even medicate their agitated loved one.

-To learn more, please read my complete article published by Next Avenue, How to Keep a Loved One With Dementia Safe, where I discuss the importance of striking a balance.
+To learn more, please read my in-depth article How to Strike a Balance of Safety and Activity in Dementia where I discuss the importance of striking a balance.

 Creating an Alzheimer’s Friendly Home

 If you like what you’ve read, why not receive periodic updates when you:

 Have you found yourself trying to create this balance?
 I’d like to hear from you in the comments below.